protontypes/open-sustainable-technology/README.md

 - [Open Data Access Tools](https://github.com/openEDI/open-data-access-tools) - Aims to improve and automate access to high-value energy datasets across the U.S. Department of Energy's programs, offices, and national laboratories, and help researchers and industry to accelerate analysis and advance innovation.
 - [Power Station Dictionary](https://github.com/OSUKED/Power-Station-Dictionary) - A power station dictionary that enables mapping between various naming conventions and associated plant metadata.
 - [powerplantmatching](https://github.com/PyPSA/powerplantmatching) - A toolset for cleaning, standardizing and combining multiple power plant databases.
-- [TransitionZero Python Client](https://github.com/transition-zero/tz-client) - This Python Client gives programmatic access to all the functionality of TransitionZero, a not-for-profit set to decarbonise energy systems by supporting global businesses and emerging market governments with open, granular and accessible data.
 - [entsoe-py](https://github.com/EnergieID/entsoe-py) - A Python client for the ENTSO-E API (European Network of Transmission System Operators for Electricity).
 - [pyEIA](https://github.com/thomastu/pyEIA) - An Energy Information Administration API Python client for researchers who need data.
 - [EIA](https://github.com/ropensci/eia) - An R package wrapping the US Energy Information Administration open data API.
 - [eiapy](https://github.com/systemcatch/eiapy) - A simple wrapper for the U.S. Energy Information Administration API.
-- [feo-client](https://github.com/transition-zero/feo-client) - Crafted for energy systems modellers seeking access to data for nodes, assets, technologies, as well as the data supporting models and scenarios published by TransitionZero.
 - [EIAdata](https://github.com/Matt-Brigida/EIAdata) - Provides programmatic access to the Energy Information Administration's API.
 - [PowerGenome](https://github.com/PowerGenome/PowerGenome) - A tool to quickly and easily create inputs for power systems models.
 - [conventional power plants](https://github.com/Open-Power-System-Data/conventional_power_plants) - Contains data on conventional power plants for Germany as well as other selected European countries.
 The data include individual power plants with their technical characteristics.